lyubogankov/adventofcode2022/day12/README.md

 > O(4|V| * O(dijkstra's)) = O( |V| * ( |E| + |V|log|V| ) )

+*Later thought*: I only need to consider the nodes with 3 or fewer connections, which greatly reduces the number of nodes under consideration.
+Furthermore, if a node can't be reached from start as a result of its neighbor being temporarily removed from the graph, that means all the nodes to which that node is still connected are *also* not reachable from the start.

 ##### Epilogue: pruning a single node from the graph